qaz957/Predicting_AQI_with_Economics/README.md

 We plan to test a few other models as well, but the goal is to find a model that can consistently predict air quality changes based on inudstry growth.

 ### Dashboard

+We will be utilizing Tableau to show how or raw data has been transformed to information that can be easily visualized and understood by someone with no background knowledge on the subject.